Kong/docs.konghq.com/app/gateway/2.8.x/install-and-run/centos.md

 ## Download and Install

-You can install {{site.base_gateway}} by downloading an installation package or using our YUM repository.
+You can install {{site.base_gateway}} by downloading an installation package or using the YUM repository.

 {% navtabs %}
 {% navtab Package %}